BurcinSayin/ButterflyValley/Quests/Mission5/Han_Parting.md

 Han gestures to the swirling vortex.
 "After you."
 It is the Champion's instinct: see the rescued to safety before ensuring his own.

-The half-elf woman shakes her head, a faint, sad smile on her lips.
+The half-elf woman shakes her head, a faint smile on her lips.
 She looks from the portal back to him, and her gaze is heavy with a certainty that transcends the current moment.
 "This isn't just an exit.
 It's a crossroads.
 Once we step through, our paths will diverge.
 I feel it.
 Like a current pulling us toward different shores."

 She reaches out, not to touch him, but to indicate the very air between them, charged with the portal's energy and their shared ideals.